 Acrylic-based glue is the strongest type of glue and it can last for days or even weeks.
 However, it’s not as safe as water-based glue because it can cause irritation and allergies.

 Looking for an eyelash glue with super hold?
-Try Lilac St. PRO Lash Glue.
+Try Emeda Lash Glue.
 This glue has a strong hold that can last up to several weeks.
 The glue is also water-resistant and it dries clear.
-Lilac St. PRO Lash Glue is also latex-free, making it a good choice for people with allergies.
+The Emeda adhesive is also latex-free, making it a good choice for people with allergies.

-It also has a black mascara-like finish which can help give the illusion of fuller lashes.
+You can choose between clear or black glue.
+The black option gives a mascara-like finish which can help give the illusion of fuller lashes.

 This product is recommended for experienced lash wearers given its strong hold and fast-drying time.
 When removing it, you should take extra time and a special remover to avoid damaging your natural lashes.

 Best for Strip Lashes: Ardell DUO Strip Eyelash Glue